-What would it take for New Zealand companies to deliver some major successes in 20 years time (see Field Notes from the year 2030 in the Agenda PDF)?
+What would it take for New Zealand companies to deliver some major successes in 20 years time?

 Would some form of national primary sector strategy or vision help us achieve this?
 Do we need a route map to the future?